EternityForest/KaithemAutomation/kaithem/src/docs/kaithemobj.md

 a static file.
 Useful when you need to serve a static file and also need to restrict acess to it with permissions.

-Can serve a bytesIO object if mime and filename are provided.
+Can serve a bytesIO object if mime and filename are provided, or any other object having a read(), as long as you enable streming response on page config.

 #### kaithem.web.hasPermission(permission)